kb-dk/access-digital-objects/text-corpora.md

 The XML texts pass through a number of procedures before entering the system.
 The most important one is to add an xml:id attibute to each element in a document that has not got one to begin with.
-Each element is then possible to use as an anchor for linking.
+Each element in the texts is then possible to use as an anchor for linking.

-### The whole is more than its parts
+The indexing system (which you cannot use just yet see above), creates records corresponding to

+* volume
+* work
+* text

+where volume and work is defined as described above.

+Text is indexed in a way that a search result can address a

+* paragraph of prose
+* strophe in poetry
+* speech in a play

 The TEI header is used for designating metadata for the whole volume.
 Inside the volume there might be collections of short stories or poetry.
-These collections may or may not be __works__, that may or may not contain poems, stories or whatever that are works. the metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described
+These collections may or may not be __works__, that may or may not contain poems, stories or whatever that are works. the metadata to the parts it comprises, and finally, the fine granularity metadata arising through curatorial procedures are asigned using the decls attribute as described.

 ## API for our texts